mtavares51/Etabs_tables_manipulation/README.md

 ### 1.0 Punching Shear Loads Scripts ###
 Outputs an Excel Table with Punching Shear loads by Column Label and by floor

-**SlabPunShearLoad_rev1.py** (main script) - Gets input excel tables and runs GetAxialForceDiff.py script for each floor for punching shear load; runs also for just one floor models
+**SlabPunShearLoad_rev1.py** (main script) - Reads Excel tables exported from Etabs and runs GetAxialForceDiff.py script for each floor for punching shear load; runs also for just one floor models

 **GetAxialForceDiff_rev4.py** (function definition) - Gets column axial force difference between two story levels (punching shear for slab)